vial-kb/vial-kb.github.io/docs/docs/porting-to-via.md

 ### Create a physical layout

 Keyboard definition layouts are based on KLE data with additional information encoded within keys' legends.
 Go to [http://www.keyboard-layout-editor.com/](http://www.keyboard-layout-editor.com/) and create a layout that physically represents your keyboard.
-Use the "Tools -> Remove Legends" action in order to clean up any existing legends:
+Use the "Tools &rarr; Remove Legends" action in order to clean up any existing legends:

 ![](../img/kle-empty.png)